Satellite footprints

 Expected lifetime:15+ Years

-APSTAR-6E at 134° East is a Chinese high throughput (HTP) communications satellite operated by APT Satellite from Hong Kong.
+The APSTAR-6E at 134° East satellite is a Chinese high throughput (HTP) communications satellite operated by APT Satellite from Hong Kong.
 The satellite was constructed by satellite manufacturer CAST from China and is based on CAST’s DFH-3E SmallSat platform.
 It has a launch mass of only 1,800kgs and has a 15-year life time.

 In November 2020 APT Satellite signed a contract with China Great Wall Industry Corp.
 (CGWIC) of Beijing for the construction and launch of the APSTER-6E satellite.
 The launch was unusual as it used the light-weight CZ-2C rocket.